ePages-de/epages-docs/_posts/2017/2017-07-13-where-is-the-bug-in-my-microservices-haystack.md

 Here is how we at ePages deal with these situations to find out what is going wrong within our microservices.

 Our first step when investigating, involves consulting the logs created in our production environment.
-But since our microservices are running as [Docker][docker] containers somewhere in the cloud, it would be very cumbersome to open a terminal connection to each of them and use command line tools like `grep` to search through log files written to disk.
+But since our microservices are running as [Docker][docker] containers somewhere in the cloud, it would be very cumbersome to open a terminal connection to each of them, and use command line tools like `grep` to search through log files written to disk.

 ## Log aggregation to the rescue